harshchoudhary2103j/Low_Level_Design/Decorator_Pattern/Readme.md

 CoffeeWithMilkAndSugar
 CoffeeWithMilkSugarCream

-This would lead to class explosion and poor maintainability.
+This would lead to **class explosion and poor maintainability**.

-Design Pattern Used

-Decorator Pattern
+**Design Pattern Used: Decorator Pattern**

-Intent:Add new behavior to an object dynamically without modifying its existing code.
+**Intent:** Add new behavior to an object dynamically without modifying its existing code.

-Why this pattern fits here:
+**Why this pattern fits here:**

-Add-ons are optional and dynamicBehavior is layered at runtimeAvoids subclass explosionFollows the Open–Closed Principle
+1.Add-ons are optional and dynamicBehavior is layered at runtime.
+2.Avoids subclass explosion
+3.Follows the Open–Closed Principle

 High-Level Design

 Core Components and Responsibilities:

-CoffeeDefines the contract for cost and description.
+Coffee: Defines the contract for cost and description.

-BasicCoffeeConcrete implementation of Coffee representing plain coffee.
+BasicCoffee: Concrete implementation of Coffee representing plain coffee.

-CoffeeDecoratorAbstract wrapper that implements Coffee and holds a reference to another Coffee.
+CoffeeDecorator: Abstract wrapper that implements Coffee and holds a reference to another Coffee.

-MilkDecoratorAdds milk behavior (cost and description).
+MilkDecorator: Adds milk behavior (cost and description).

-SugarDecoratorAdds sugar behavior (cost and description).
+SugarDecorator: Adds sugar behavior (cost and description).

-CreamDecoratorAdds cream behavior (cost and description).
+CreamDecorator: Adds cream behavior (cost and description).

-CoffeeMachineMain class that simulates the backend flow and runs the application.
+CoffeeMachine: Main class that simulates the backend flow and runs the application.

 Runtime Data Flow

-Client creates a BasicCoffee object.BasicCoffee is wrapped by MilkDecorator.MilkDecorator is wrapped by SugarDecorator.SugarDecorator is wrapped by CreamDecorator.
+Client creates a BasicCoffee object.
+BasicCoffee is wrapped by MilkDecorator.
+MilkDecorator is wrapped by SugarDecorator.
+SugarDecorator is wrapped by CreamDecorator.

 The final object contains layered behavior from all decorators.

 Each decorator:Delegates the call to the wrapped objectAdds its own cost and description

-Project Directory Structure

-coffee-machinesrccom.vendingmachineCoffee.javaBasicCoffee.javaCoffeeDecorator.javaMilkDecorator.javaSugarDecorator.javaCreamDecorator.javaCoffeeMachine.java

 Execution Flow (Step by Step)